sidhupbx/HellBot/README.md

         - Fill API ID, API HASH, Phone number (with country code).
         - Paste the OTP received on Telegram.
         - If You have Enabled 2-Step Verification then fill your password.
-        - Your HellBot Session Will be saved in your Telegram Saved Message.
+        - Your SidhuBot Session Will be saved in your Telegram Saved Message.
     - Telethon
         - Fill API ID, API HASH, Phone number (with country code).
         - Paste the OTP received on Telegram.